captainkuromaru/dotphiles/README.md

 # dotphiles

-most things should be done by install.sh script (including copying dotfiles)
+most things should be done by setup.sh script (including copying dotfiles)

-// maybe i should have named the script setup.sh instead of install.sh but oh well